 This one is important and most of us follow it as well.
 This simply means that you must have all the keywords in your listing that users generally type in their search query when they are looking for you.

-H. Google Fred Algorithm:
+H. Google Algorithm: Fred Update

 Initial Release Date: March 8th, 2017

 It was more based on the quality of your website.
-The website that you own must follow all the Webmaster guidelines and should not run to earn money via affiliate marketing or Ads as opposed to maintaining good quality content within search engine guidelines.
+The website you own must follow all the Webmaster guidelines and should not run to earn money via affiliate marketing or Ads as opposed to maintaining good quality content within search engine guidelines.

-Some of the important aspects that Google searches for:
+Some important aspects that Google searches for: